Ishimwe2000/vbProject/README.md

-## This is the first project I built in Visual Basic.
-It was a class project to buid a program that takes in user input and outputs information with analysis based on the user's
+### This is the first project I built in Visual Basic.
+It was a class project to buid a program that takes in user input and outputs information with analysis based on the user's input.
+I build a program that takes in the number of hours a user sleeps and works out daily and provided a message related to their weekly average to motivate them.
+Looking back, there is a lot of improvement that can be done to it, but it was a good challenging program to dip my toes into programming.
-## input.